Gary Born, partner and chair of the firm's international arbitration group, presents at the hearing.

 The arbitration resolving the dispute over Abyei is unique in other ways as well.
 As previously reported, unprecedented in the history of international arbitration, the entire hearings were broadcast live via webcasts on the Permanent Court of Arbitration website.
 These recordings, which can be viewed here, provide an opportunity to view some of the world’s most highly regarded advocates in action.
 To watch Gary Born, partner and chair of the firm's International Arbitration Group, click here to view the 9-11 a.m. session on April 22, 2009 and click here to view the closing session on April 23, 2009.
 The Honourable Dr. Luka Biong Deng, minister of presidential affairs, Government of Southern Sudan and co-agent for the SPLM/A, described the firm's performance as “an historic milestone” and “truly extraordinary in every way.”

 Wilmer Cutler Pickering Hale and Dorr LLP has handled a number of important and groundbreaking public international law matters in recent years.
 Our representation of the SPLM/A in the historic Abyei Arbitration reflects the firm's reputation as one of the world's premier practices for challenging, complex and sensitive public international law matters.
-For further information on the firm's Public International Law practice, please click here or contact Gary Born or Wendy Miles.
+For further information on the firm's Public International Law practice, please click here or contact Gary Born.